hrjheng/Analysis-JpsiGamma/Miscellaneous/SidebandFit-Study/README.md

 The estimation is as follows:

 1. Treat all the selected events in data as non-resonant background events.
-2. A function is chosen to fit m<sub>&mu&mu&gamma<\sub>; distribution for the whole range.
+2. A function is chosen to fit m<sub>&mu;&mu;&gamma; distribution for the whole range.
 (How to choose the function is not introduce here.)
 3. The resulting fit is used as non-resonant model in the limit setting procedure.

 There are some issues,